 Local Dev Tools and Security Implications

-Local source code and build outputs
+Source code and build artifacts

 Environment variables and configuration files

-Remote code execution via exposed extension functionality
+Remote code execution through exposed extension functionality

-Local file exfiltration triggered through crafted inputs
+Local file exfiltration through crafted inputs

 The Visibility Gap

-In most environments:
+In many environments:

-Extension inventories are not centrally tracked
+Extension inventories are not centrally tracked.

-Permissions are not regularly reviewed
+Permissions are not reviewed regularly.

 Listing Installed VS Code Extensions on macOS